google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 With the exception of compute shaders, GraphicsFuzz had a fairly limited set of five simple test shaders for mutation.
-These shaders sufficed for finding simple bugs, but were limited to GLES 1.00 features and were unable to test the full extent of the GLSL language even with significant additions to the shader generator.
+These shaders sufficed for finding simple bugs, but were limited to GLES 1.00 features and were unable to test the full extent of GLSL even with significant additions to the shader generator.

 The following PRs directly involve adding new shaders to GraphicsFuzz's test suite.